Years produced: 1968-1971

 1968 was quite a year: History buffs will likely remember the escalating war in Vietnam or that Martin Luther King Jr. and Robert Kennedy were assassinated that fateful year.
 But gearheads of a certain age remember 1968 as the year the Yamaha DT-1 hit the scene and changed motorcycling forever.

-Prior to the release of the Yamaha DT-1, a reliable, reasonably powerful and inexpensive dirt bikes simply didn’t exist.
+Prior to the release of the Yamaha DT-1, reliable, reasonably powerful and inexpensive dirt bikes simply didn’t exist.
 The various — mostly British — scramblers on the market tended to be big and heavy, and while companies like Greeves, Montesa and Penton offered purpose-built dirt bikes, they were expensive and quirky.
 The DT-1 changed all that.

 Read about Gary and Rick Bault's experience of owning and riding a 1968 Yamaha DT-1